Nanzz94/AI_AGENT/README.md

 3.Ensure the code reads these environment variables when making requests.

-# Optional Features
+# Advanced Features
+->Advanced Query Templates: Allow users to extract multiple fields in a single prompt, such as “Get the email and address for {company}.

 ->Customizable Query Template: The query template supports dynamic customization for retrieving different types of information (e.g., email addresses, contact numbers).

 ->Downloadable Results: Easily download the retrieved information in a CSV file format.

 ->Flexible API Configuration: Supports different APIs like Groq or SerpAPI, allowing users to choose based on their needs.

-# Future Improvements

-->Google Sheets Integration: The ability to connect Google Sheets directly to the app, allowing data to be pulled directly from and saved to Google Sheets.

-->Enhanced Information Extraction: Implement NLP-based filtering for more refined information extraction from the retrieved search results